JonBebi/nyc-mhtn-ds-071519-lectures/week-6/unit2-final-project/README.md

 * Your notebook shows an iterative approach to modeling, and details the parameters and results of the model at each iteration.
     * **Level Up**: Whenever necessary, you briefly explain the changes made from one iteration to the next, and why you made these choices.
 * You provide at least 1 paragraph explaining your final model.
-* You pick at least 3 coefficients from your final model and explain their impact on the price of a house in this dataset.
+* You pick at least 3 coefficients from your final model and explain their impact on the dependent variable in this dataset.